Austin Hedges Player Props: Pirates vs. Brewers

-After going 0-for-2 in his last game, Austin Hedges and the Pittsburgh Pirates take on the Milwaukee Brewers (who will hand the ball to Corbin Burnes) at 4:05 PM ET on Saturday.
+Austin Hedges -- 0-for-2 in his last game -- will be in action for the Pittsburgh Pirates versus the Milwaukee Brewers, with Colin Rea on the hill, on July 2 at 1:35 PM ET.

-He had a hitless showing in his last game (0-for-2) against the Brewers.
+He had a hitless showing in his previous game (0-for-2) against the Brewers.

 Austin Hedges Game Info & Props vs. the Brewers